Best Home Sauna Brands in the US (2026): Real Prices, Real Flaws

 What they do well

 The value proposition.
-An Almost Heaven barrel sauna in the $3,000 to $5,000 range gives you a legitimate outdoor sauna experience.
+An Almost Heaven barrel sauna in the $4,000 to $8,600 range at current sale pricing gives you a legitimate outdoor sauna experience.
 The cedar is decent, the assembly is manageable for two people over a weekend, and the heaters (Harvia units in most models) do the job.

-Their cabin models, like the Escape Cube, have earned genuine praise from owners.
+Their cabin models have earned genuine praise from owners.
 Reddit users who upgraded from tent saunas or infrared cabins consistently describe the experience as a real step up.
 The wood-fired options are particularly well-regarded for the quality of heat they produce.

 What to watch for